-- 1. Purpose of Manual.
-This Manual gives instructions for operating, maintaining, trouble shooting and servicing the heaters.
-A complete parts list is included at the end of the manual. - 2.
-Purpose of Heater.
+- 1. Purpose of Heater.
 Use this heater wherever you need temporary portable heat.
-It must be used with adequate ventilation and proper electrical power.
+It must be used with adequate ventilation and proper electrical power. - 2.
+Purpose of Manual.
+The Service Manual gives complete instructions for operating, maintaining, trouble shooting, and servicing the heater.
+A complete parts list is included at the end of the manual.